Second Charge Mortgage Affordability Calculator

 How is second charge affordability calculated?

-Lenders will consider your debt to income (DTI) ratio when assessing your application.
-Essentially this is what you might call your ‘disposable income’ after receiving your salary and paying any contractual debt payments.
+Lenders will consider your debt-to-income (DTI) ratio when assessing your application.
+Essentially, this is what you might call your ‘disposable income’ after receiving your salary and paying any contractual debt payments.
 Bearing in mind this is for a second charge mortgage, your DTI will include repayments for your primary mortgage.

-You can use our calculator below to see how this looks for you and your own specific situation:
+You can use our calculator below to see how this looks for you and your specific situation:

 Debt to Income Ratio Calculator